 An important part of our overall CEMP proposal has been to link these specialized ecological measurements with local knowledge interviews in each of the communities.
 These two approaches provide an important broad way of determining ecological integrity of the Yukon environment.
 We have planned to conduct these interviews in all the monitoring sites but a shortage of funds has limited the amount we could do with local interviews.
-Mark O'Donoghue has recently summarized local knowledge interviews in Mayo (O'Donoghue 2010).
-The strength of the local knowledge interviews is that they give insight into many environmental changes that we best monitor by local knowledge.
+Mark O'Donoghue has recently summarized local knowledge interviews in Mayo (O'Donoghue 2011).
+The strength of the local knowledge interviews is that they give insight into many environmental changes that we best monitor by local knowledge and on the impacts of these changes on rural people.
+They also place the results we find from our technical monitoring in the larger context of the whole regional landscape.
 Many examples are illustrated in the Mayo report - changes in the abundance of wolves, wolverine, moose and deer, as well as changes in the availability of fish and berries for the local population.
 Changes in winter ice conditions in relation to climate change can be evaluated, as well as general human impacts on wildlife.
 One summary taken from the Mayo document about the effect of human activities on local wildlife illustrates the additional information that can be obtained by local knowledge interviews: